Noxious Mix of Smoke And Pollution Stresses Health In California's Heartland

 A mobile asthma clinic called the Breathmobile provides free appointments and pulmonary function tests for children at East Bay schools with a high number of students enrolled in Medi-Cal, California's Medicaid program for low-income residents.

-"Kids on Medi-Cal have more asthma," says Mary Frazier, a registered nurse and project director of the Northern California Breathmobile program, "It can be because they are exposed to more triggers.
+"Kids on Medi-Cal have more asthma," says Mary Frazier, a registered nurse and project director of the Northern California Breathmobile program.
+"It can be because they are exposed to more triggers.
 They live in low-income housing, which has some poor indoor-air quality and the houses are near freeways or industry."

-When she starts visiting kids again in September after classes resume, Frazier says she expects to encounter many children who have been coughing and wheezing because of the smoke.
+When she starts visiting kids again in September after classes resume, Frazier expects to encounter many children who have been coughing and wheezing because of the smoke.

-Back in southwest Fresno, Gary Hunt, 54, has remained mostly house-bound this summer, leaving home only for important errands and medical appointments.
+Back in southwest Fresno, Gary Hunt, 54, has remained mostly housebound this summer, leaving home only for important errands and medical appointments.
 Even then, he wears a mask.

-Pollution from fires are "definitely making a drastic difference," Hunt says, worsening his asthma and plaguing him with more fatigue, chest pain and headaches.
+Pollution from fires is "definitely making a drastic difference," Hunt says, worsening his asthma and plaguing him with more fatigue, chest pain and headaches.

 But extinguishing wildfires won't guarantee relief.
 There is a meat-rendering plant near his home, and busy state Route 41 is about a quarter-mile away.
 Both bring trucks — and the pollution they emit — into his neighborhood.